High Point Office

 2. Comprehensive Management of Clients with Sickle Cell Disease (45%)

 Comprehensive and on-going services are provided to sickle cell disease patients, which includes consultation with medical providers, counseling client and/or family and client needs and provide assistance to assure that needs are met.
 Employees perform psychosocial assessment; develop a patient care plan and financial and career development and adjustment.
 Employees implement the patient care plan by providing direct services, referrals, and advocacy with related health, social services, education, and employment agencies, provide crisis intervention, social support, and assist clients in securing medical services and financial resources for services; coordinate, organize, and facilitate support groups for clients and families with sickle cell disease.
 Demonstrate specific examples of having made contacts with assigned communities with health and human services agencies; of having established positive rapport and relationships that facilitate setting up health fairs, education presentations, and other avenues for public awareness.
-Demonstrate knowledge of Newborn Screening Procedures in North Carolina; PHSSCA’s role in counseling of parents of Newborn’s with Sickle Cell Trait and all documents pertaining to the project.

 3. Education (25%)